rowjay/django-skeleton/README.md

 # Deployment Guide

 Our usual setup is to use Nginx, Gunicorn, and Supervisor on production deployments.
+For this example we assume you are deploying your code to /opt/my-deployment-dir

+1. Clone a copy of your code to /opt/my-deployment-dir.
+This should put your manage.py at /opt/my-deployment-dir/manage.py
 1. Install Nginx and supervisor
 2. Create a Python virtualenv and install your project’s dependencies + gunicorn into it.
 For this example the base dir is /opt/my-deployment-dir and the virtualenv is /opt/my-deployment-dir/env
 3. Create a user and group for your code to run as.
 For this example we use project-user and project-group